agb32/cosmadoc/docs/source/storagelab.md

 ## StorJ

-A on-premise StorJ cloud storage system backed by 300TB storage has been developed.
-This system is also federated with components at Edinburgh meaning that files stored here can be split between the sites.
+A on-premise [StorJ](storj.md) cloud storage system backed by over 300TB storage has been developed.
+This system is also federated with components at Edinburgh and Leicester meaning that files stored here can be split between the sites.

 This provides a web interface and an object store to facilitate data sharing.